-There are 8 primary steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport
+There are a number of steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport

 Download a copy of the SSPC Joining Process